paypal/paypal-here-sdk-web-distribution/README.md

 * This SDK is available for the US region only.
 * This SDK will only work on Windows 10 desktop/laptop browsers.
 Phone/Tablet browsers are not supported.
 * The latest versions of Firefox and Chrome are supported but if you use IE then please note only IE 11 is supported.
-* The card readers that are supported with this SDK are the [Chip Card Reader](https://www.paypal.com/us/webapps/mpp/credit-card-reader-how-to/chip-card-reader) and the [Chip and Tap Reader](https://www.paypal.com/us/webapps/mpp/credit-card-reader-how-to/chip-and-tap-reader).
-You can order the Chip Card Reader from our [web store](https://us.paypal-here.com/card-readers/) as normal but the Chip and Tap readers need manual configuration to allow the USB connection.
-Therefore, if you would like to order Chip and Tap readers, please send an email to [DL-PayPal-bizop@paypal.com](mailto:DL-PayPal-bizop@paypal.com).
+* The card readers that are supported with this SDK are the [Chip Card Reader](https://www.paypal.com/us/webapps/mpp/credit-card-reader-how-to/chip-card-reader), the [Chip and Tap Reader](https://www.paypal.com/us/webapps/mpp/credit-card-reader-how-to/chip-and-tap-reader), and the Verifone P400 reader.
+You can order the Chip Card Reader from our [web store](https://us.paypal-here.com/card-readers/) as normal but the Chip and Tap readers and P400 readers need manual configuration to allow the USB connection.
+Therefore, if you would like to order Chip and Tap readers or Verifone P400 readers, please send an email to [DL-PayPal-bizop@paypal.com](mailto:DL-PayPal-bizop@paypal.com).

 [License](LICENSE.md)